lsk21kr/colouring-brush-datapack/Readme.md

 ## Features
 ### Recolouring coloured blocks
-Hold a brush in mainhand and dyes in offhand (opposite when right-handed mode) and use the brush on wools, glasses, and more.
+Hold a brush in mainhand and dyes in offhand (also opposite when both-handed mode) and use the brush on wools, glasses, and more.
 You can redye following blocks.
 * Banners
 * Candles
 * Concretes, concrete powders